kudzu-cms/kudzu-cli/docs/src/Form-Fields/HTML-Inputs.md

-title: HTML Input Elements for Ponzu Editor Forms
+title: HTML Input Elements for kudzu Editor Forms

-Ponzu provides a number of helpful HTML Inputs to create forms which CMS admins use to manage content.
+kudzu provides a number of helpful HTML Inputs to create forms which CMS admins use to manage content.
 The input functions are typically used inside a Content type's `MarshalEditor()` func from within an `editor.Form()` - for example: